 If you become unemployed

-You are entitled to unemployment benefit if you live in Finland permanently and are entitled to Finnish social security.
+You may be entitled to unemployment benefit if you live in Finland permanently and are entitled to Finnish social security.
 Even if you do not live permanently in Finland or are not entitled to Finnish social security, you may be entitled to basic unemployment allowance or earnings-related daily allowance.
-Read more about unemployment benefit on the InfoFinland web page Unemployment benefit.
+Read more about this on the InfoFinland page Finnish social security.

 Register as a jobseeker via the online service of the TE Services, at the nearest TE Office or by phone.
 The way you register depends on your country of citizenship.
 You can register by phone if you have already been a customer of the TE Office.
 In this case, your citizenship does not matter.